rsilvers129/myactuator_rmd/ReadMe.md

 >>> actuator.shutdownMotor()
 ```

-In case you installed the package through ROS 2 the shared library will be located inside the `myactuator_rmd` package.
-Therefore you will need to import it with `import myactuator_rmd.myactuator_rmd_py as rmd`.
+In case you installed the package through ROS 2 the shared library will be located inside the `zeroerr_rmd` package.
+Therefore you will need to import it with `import zeroerr_rmd.zeroerr_rmd_py as rmd`.

-For more information you might also inspect the contents of the module inside Python 3 with `help(myactuator_rmd_py)`.
+For more information you might also inspect the contents of the module inside Python 3 with `help(zeroerr_rmd_py)`.